nebari-dev/nebari-docs/docs/docs/started/deploy.md

 </TabItem>
 <TabItem value="local" label="Local">

-The local version is recommended for testing Nebari’s components due to its simplicity.
+The local version is recommended for **testing and development** of Nebari’s components due to its simplicity.
 Choose the local mode if:

 - You already have Kubernetes clusters
 - You want to test these Kubernetes clusters